isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 (MTS), licensing them under the Healthcare Services Act (HCSA) effective January 3, 2022.
 The EAS and MTS regulations also specify staff requirements, including recognized qualifications and certifications.</p>
-<p>The credentialing framework allows Emergency Medical Technicians (EMTs)
+<p>As part of these regulations, a credentialing framework has been established
-and Paramedics trained overseas to be recognized as qualified EMTs and Paramedics in Singapore.
-The eligibility criteria and requirements are outlined below:</p>
+to ensure that all EMTs and Paramedics, including those trained overseas, meet the standards required to be recognized as qualified professionals in Singapore.
+This framework allows these healthcare professionals to be officially acknowledged and integrated into the local emergency medical services system.</p>
+<p>The eligibility criteria and requirements are outlined below:</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>